 On September 10, 2018, the Company announced that it had been awarded a Mining Incentive Program grant in the amount of \$59,471 from the Government of the Northwest Territories for exploration activities at the Mon Gold Property.
-On October 3, 2018, the Company had received \$50,551 of the \$59,471 total grant.
+On October 3, 2018, the Company received \$50,551 of the \$59,471 total grant; the balance was received on May 9, 2019 upon receipt and acceptance of the final report.
 The purpose of the grant is to provide funding to stimulate and sustain mineral exploration activities throughout the Northwest Territories and reduce the risk associated with grass roots mineral exploration.
 The Company used the funds to support its prospecting, biogeochemistry and trenching activities.
-The grant has been applied as a credit towards the carrying value of the Mon Gold Property (see Note 16(a) - Subsequent Events).
+The grant has been applied as a credit towards the carrying value of the Mon Gold Property.

-Notes to the Condensed Interim Financial Statements For the Six Months Ended April 30, 2019 and 2018 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Interim Financial Statements For the Nine Months Ended July 31, 2019 and 2018 (Unaudited - Expressed in Canadian Dollars)